 - 1. Start with the AS or A Level subjects you are taking, what about continuing one of these, or mixing it with a new subject?
-You can enter your subjects on the UCAS or UNIFROG websites and get course ideas - 2.
+You can enter your subjects on the UCAS website and get course ideas - 2.
 What if you have an idea of a broad career area e.g. business?
 You can begin by looking at several business courses to see what is involved before deciding which components interest you.
 You can then broaden your search in these areas - 3.
 Pick up a university prospectus and rule out all the courses you are not interested in before making a list of what is left.
 Now rule out the ones you would not have the requirements for.
-Look at that list and see if it gives you any clues.
-Think about the universities that you spoke to at the UCAS exhibition in February.
+Look at that list and see if it gives you any clues